zzhang82/web422/notes/jquery.md

 });
 ```

-Today, we will be rounding out our discussion of jQuery by discussing some of jQuery's **Utility** methods, as well as how to handle **form data** (ie: reading / writing form information) using jQuery.
+Today, we will be rounding out our discussion of jQuery by discussing some of jQuery's **Utility** methods, as well as how to handle **form data** (ie: reading / writing form information).
 Lastly, we will have a quick discussion on working with **Bootstrap 3 Components** using jQuery:

 ## Utility Methods